avexyli/Koprulu-Blog/_posts/2024-04-07-crossover-post-rerelease.markdown

 * Increased the Shuttle Speed from 2.4882 -> 2.5507
 * Reduced the Arbiter Attack Period from 2.8125 -> 2.5312
 * Reduced Photon Cannon Weapon Attack period from 1.375 -> 1.25
+* Increased Photon Cannon shields and life from 100 -> 150
+* Reduced Pylon shields and life from 300 -> 250
 * Adjusted Shield Battery range and recharge rates to match SC2 Battery
 * Hallucinations can no longer be instantly killed by various SC1 spells